 A: Yes.
-The draws caused by cards that cause one-time actions (actual Action cards, or “free actions” granted by New Rules in play, or special powers of a Keeper or Creeper) are not to be considered part of your Draw (they are “extra”) so they don’t count towards how much you have Drawn.
+The draws caused by cards that cause one-time actions (actual Action cards, or “free actions” granted by New Rules in play) are not to be considered part of your Draw (they are “extra”) so they don’t count towards how much you have Drawn.

 Common examples include Jackpot, Mystery Play, Draw 3 Play 2, Recycling.